 (Step 1: Enter A Database Name)

-Copy the entire prefix_databasename string and paste it into a plain text file (i.e. mywpsite_blog in this example).
+Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in our example).
 You will need this during the WordPress installation process.

 Step 2: Create A Database User